joao-antonio-gomes/joao-antonio-gomes/README.md

 # Hello, I'm João! :)
 ## About myself
 I'm in love with software development, especially by back-end.
-Currently i work professionally with PHP, but i also know the principles of development with Java, Spring, JavaEE.
+Currently i work professionally with Java, JavaEE, Spring Framework, but i also have experience with PHP, Eloquent and Laravel.
 I'm a person who thinks that a good software is a well-written and testable software, always thinking in testing driven development.
 I'm curious and thirsty for knowledge, always studying to maintain my knowledge up to date.
 Currently i'm studying AWS solutions.